h30306/h30306/README.md

    - Tool: `HTML`, `Webhook`

 ## :school: Experience

+- **2020.9 ~ 2022.1 - Research Assistant in [NLP Lab](https://nlp.bigdata.scu.edu.tw/)(@DS.SCU)** <br>

+- **2019.9 ~ 2020.6 - Data Analysis Intern at Deloitte <br>
+  - Completed the deployment of machine learning model on the Django platform for economic indicator trend prediction.
+  - Researched the practical application of OCR in financial statements and achieved a digital recognition rate of 86%.
+  - Maintained news and social web crawlers, and developed robotic process automation (RPA) programs to handle unstructured data.

+- **2019.7 ~ 2019.8 - Automatic Speech Recognition Intern at Delta.co** <br>
+  - Annotated noise span in recordings and modified the speech recognition models to detection noise.
+  - Developed a noise detection deep learning model and deployed on the internal system with Flask.
+The model is stacked the CNN model with soft-attention mechanism and LSTM as prediction model.
+Achieved 89% accuracy rate in noise span.

+- **2016.9 ~ 2020.7 - Bachelor student in SCU (@CS.NCCU)** <br>

 <!--
 ### Hi there 👋
 **h30306/h30306** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.